ulissesf/qmassa/README.md

 leverages what the kernel drivers expose in their uAPI (e.g. specific query ioctls), specific sysfs files/directories or through perf events.

+## Requirements

+The minimum requirements to compile & run qmassa are:

+* Compile-time: Rust v1.74 or later, pkg-config and libudev development packages
+* Runtime: Linux kernel v6.8 or later to report most usage stats

 ## How to install it

 The recommendation is to install qmassa using cargo.
 If you want to install